 $275 per rider, $25 per auditor

 Overnight horse boarding available - $25 for individual paddock or stall.
 We provide shavings and cleaning.
 Bring your own hay and feed

 Follow up Lessons

-Monday following the clinic, Ed will be available for individual or group lessons.
+Following the clinic, Ed will be available for individual or group lessons.
 This a great opportunity for you to have a private session to improve the skills learned during the clinic.
 Ed will be happy to work with you and your horse on any particular problems or issues that are most important to you.
-Fee for individual lessons is $135 per hour.
+Fee for individual lessons is $150 per hour.